Corey Blackett-Taylor

+Blackett-Taylor started his career at Aston Villa where he graduated into the first team making his debut in March 2017.
+In March 2019, he would join Walsall on loan.
+In June 2019 after he released by Villa, Blackett-Taylor signed with Tranmere Rovers, before joining Charlton Athletic in January 2022.
+In January 2024, he joined Derby County loan, a move which became permanent on 1 July 2024.

+He has represented England at Under-19 level.

 Career

 Aston Villa

 Blackett-Taylor joined Aston Villa and worked his way up through the team's academy age groups.
 In the 2015–16 season he scored five goals in his opening nine matches for the Villa Under-18s side and was later selected for the annual international seven-a-side tournament, the Hong Kong Soccer Sevens, which Villa won for the record sixth time.
 He was named on the first team bench for a Football League Cup match against Notts County by Tim Sherwood in August 2015 but did not take part.
 Villa won 5–3 in extra time.

-Blackett-Taylor was named on the bench for a league match the first time on 7 March 2017 and replaced Neil Taylor to make his debut in the 87th minute in a 1–0 loss to Huddersfield.
+Blackett-Taylor was named on the bench for a league match the first time on 7 March 2017 and replaced Neil Taylor to make his debut in the 87th minute in a 1–0 loss to Huddersfield Town.
+Blackett-Taylor made his second and final appearance for Villa in a 2–0 EFL Cup loss to Middlesbrough in September 2017.
+In April 2018, Aston Villa announced a one-year contract extension for Blackett-Taylor.
+Blackett-Taylor left Villa upon the expiry of his contract in June 2019.

+Walsall (loan)

+On 31 January 2019, Blackett-Taylor was loaned out to Walsall, of League One until the end of the 2018–19 season.
+Blackett-Taylor would make 10 appearances during his spell at Walsall.

 Tranmere Rovers

 On 26 June 2019, Blackett-Taylor signed a two-year contract with newly promoted League One side Tranmere Rovers.
 He made his debut on 17 September 2019, in a 2–2 home draw against Peterborough United.
 Blackett-Taylor scored his first professional goal on 13 October 2019, a late winner in a 1–0 away victory over Coventry City.
+Blackett-Taylor would score five goals and create six assists in the 2019–20 season, as Tranmere were relegated to League Two.

+In the 2020–21 season, Blackett-Taylor would score three times and created three assists in 28 appearances and would also play in the 2021 EFL Trophy final.
 Blackett-Taylor left Tranmere at the end of his contract in July 2021.